Loading

 Multiple Static Directories

-You can serve static files from multiple directories.
-Express will search them in the order they are defined:
+You can serve files from multiple directories.
+Express will search them in order.

 app.use(express.static('public'));